-The Code Compliance Section is managed by the Building Official and is responsible for the investigation and enforcement of situations involving building, environmental, and zoning violations, including work without permits, as well as enforcing violations of the vacation and hosted rental ordinances.
-In addition, this Section offers staff and administrative support for Neglected Property, Dangerous Building/Site Abatement Programs.
+The Code Compliance Section is responsible for the investigation and enforcement of situations involving building, environmental, and zoning violations, including work without permits, as well as enforcing violations of the vacation and hosted rental ordinances.
+In addition, this Section offers staff and administrative support for Neglected Property and Dangerous Building/Site Abatement Programs.
 This section is also working closely with the Cannabis Licensing Office where illegal cultivation or manufacturing includes violations of building or zoning regulations in addition to violations of the cannabis ordinance.

 Code Compliance Overview

 Responsibilities of the Code Compliance Section